 Glad to have you here.
-I’m Emma Svanberg, an award-winning Clinical Psychologist, working with parents, parents-to-be and professionals.
+I’m Emma Svanberg, an award-winning Clinical Psychologist and writer, working with parents, parents-to-be and professionals.
 Throughout your pregnancy, birth or parenting journey, I can offer in person and online support, you’re welcome to join one of my communities or have a look at a course.
 I also offer bespoke advice, teaching and training to professionals, write and campaign on issues related to perinatal mental health and parenting, and speak at events, workshops and panels.

 I work with a collective of other highly experienced psychologists to provide a whole-family, evidence-based service to you as a parent, a professional or a collaborator.

 Whatever has brought you here, welcome!

 Dr Emma Svanberg aka The Mumologist